 Can you get a personal loan if you are ‘blacklisted’ or have a low credit score?

-If you have had money troubles in the past and it shows on your credit profile – can you still take out a personal loan?
+If you have had financial issues in the past and it appears on your credit report – are you still able to apply for a personal loan?
 The answer is – Maybe.

-In Malaysia, the two most influential sources to get your credit reports are CCRIS and CTOS.
-CCRIS falls under the purview of Bank Negara Malaysia whereas CTOS is a private CRA (Credit Reporting Agency) under the Credit Reporting Agencies Act 2010.
-While CCRIS draws information about you from financial institutions, CTOS relies on related information from the likes of JPN (National Registration Department), SSM (Companies Commission of Malaysia), and even from the Insolvency Department.
+In Malaysia, the two of most prominent providers to obtain your credit profile or reports are CTOS and CCRIS.
+CCRIS is under the jurisdiction of Bank Negara Malaysia, while CTOS is a private credit reporting agency that operates under the Credit Reporting Agencies Act 2010.
+CCRIS collects information about individuals from financial institutions, whereas CTOS gathers information from various sources, such as the National Registration Department, the Companies Commission of Malaysia, and the Insolvency Department.

-- Special Attention Account – If your CCRIS report shows “Special Attention Account”, financial institutions will not be allowed to lend you.
-This usually means that a bank or financial institution is monitoring the situation closely while in the process of recovering a loan – or even in the midst of taking legal action.
+- If your CCRIS report shows that you have a “Special Attention Account”, financial institutions will not be allowed to lend you money.
+This typically indicates that a financial institution or a bank is closely monitoring your financial situation and may be in the process of recovering a loan, or even taking legal action against you.

 Will taking a personal loan affect my credit score?

 A credit score is a 3-digit number that that indicates borrowers’ credit worthiness.
 Is based on the borrower’s credit history, financial commitments as well as other factors like legal actions and trade references.
 A good credit score can increase a borrower’s chances of getting a loan approved and is favoured by the lenders.
 A low credit score, however, may not be be favourable or get rejected.